 - 1. The University will maintain a record of all employee training. - 2.
-Subject to supervisory approval, the University will: - a. grant ninety-six (96) hours of paid release time per fiscal year for in-service programs offered through the University, e.g. Human Resource Services, Environmental Health and Safety, Information Technology Services.
-The Certification training on Leadership/ Management, Supervisory functions, Financial and Communication tracks will be offered to employees covered by this Agreement on the same basis as all other University employees. - b. allow employees covered by this Agreement to participate in University career counseling and assistance programs on work time and on the same basis as all other University employees. - 3.
-Any training for which paid release time is granted will be considered time worked.
+Subject to supervisory approval, the University will: - a.
+Grant ninety-six (96) hours of paid release time per fiscal year for in-service programs offered through the University, e.g. Human Resource Services, Environmental Health and Safety, Information Technology Services.
+The Certification training on Leadership/Management, Supervisory functions, Financial and Communication tracks will be offered to employees covered by this Agreement on the same basis as all other University employees. - b.
+Allow employees covered by this Agreement to participate in University career counseling and assistance programs on work time and on the same basis as all other University employees. - 3.
+Any training for which paid release time is granted will be considered time worked. - 4.
+Employees will submit written requests for release time to supervisors ten (10) days in advance of the first date of training requested.
+The University will approve or deny requests in writing.
+If a training request is denied, the University will provide the business reason for denying the request in writing to the employee.